Dhanvantree

 Before investing in small-cap mutual funds, it’s important to understand both the potential benefits and drawbacks:

-• Higher Growth Potential: Small-cap stocks offer substantial growth potential compared to large-cap stocks, providing investors with opportunities to benefit from the expansion of dynamic companies.
+• Higher Growth Potential: These stocks offer substantial growth potential compared to large-cap stocks, benefiting from dynamic companies’ expansion.

 • Historical Outperformance: Historically, small-cap stocks have outperformed large-cap stocks, driven by their agility and responsiveness to market conditions.